-Most of the Plan area was rezoned from office to residential use, with substantial areas designated for medium to high density development.
-Mixed use zones were designated along Mountain Road and Lomas Boulevard, and commercial use was designated along Central Avenue.
-Non-conforming uses were given a period of 48 years to convert to conforming uses, which would be 2024 (14 years from this 2010 update to the Sector Plan).
+Most of the Plan area was rezoned from office to residential use, with substantial areas designated for medium\ to high\density development.
+Mixed\use zones were designated along Mountain Road and Lomas Boulevard, and commercial use was designated along Central Avenue.
+Non-conforming uses were given a period of 48 years to convert to conforming uses, which would be 2024 (14 years from this 2010 update to the Sector Development Plan).

-Although the Sector Plan referenced existing zone districts within the City Comprehensive Zone Code, it customized the development standards through exceptions.
-The Sector Plan allowed for a decrease in the amount of off-street parking required for residential development and based the number of parking spaces per unit instead of the typical Zone Code requirement which bases the amount of parking on the number of baths.
-The Sector Plan decreased the amount of useable open space required in the RC zone from 750 square feet to 500 square feet per dwelling unit.
+Although the 1976 Sector Development Plan referenced existing zoning categories within the City Comprehensive Zoning Code, it customized the development standards through exceptions.
+The Sector Development Plan allowed for a decrease in the amount of off-street parking required for residential development and based the number of parking spaces per unit instead of the typical Zoning Code requirement, which bases the amount of parking on the number of baths.
+The Sector Development Plan decreased the amount of usable open space required in the RC zone from 750 square feet to 500 square feet per dwelling unit.
 The minimum lot area was decreased for RT zoned property from 2,200 square feet to 2,000 square feet per dwelling unit.
-The Sector Plan made 100% office use conditional for properties in the RC zone along Lomas Boulevard as long as certain criteria were met.
-Properties zoned C-2 were prohibited from having package liquor sales; vehicle sales, rental, and storage; and outdoor storage.
+The Sector Development Plan made 100% office use conditional for properties in the RC zone along Lomas Boulevard as long as certain criteria were met.
+Properties zoned C-2 were prohibited from having package liquor sales, vehicle sales, rental, and indoor or outdoor storage.

 An amendment to the Downtown Neighborhood Area Sector Development Plan was adopted by the City Council in March, 1999.
 The purpose of the amendment was to protect the neighborhood from the intrusion of commercial surface parking lots.
-Three of the zones in the Sector Plan were impacted by the amendment, which prohibited commercial parking lots; the SU-2 HDA (High Density Apartment) zone, the RC (Residential/Commercial) zone, and the MRO (Mixed Residential/Office) zone.
+Three of the zones in the Sector Development Plan were impacted by the amendment, which prohibited commercial parking lots: the SU-2/HDA (High Density Apartment) zone, the SU-2/RC (Residential/Commercial) zone, and the SU-2/MRO (Mixed Residential/Office) zone.
 The amendment allowed the continuation of existing parking lots, but required that parking lot owners submit a site development plan to include landscaping to the City Zoning Hearing Examiner and landscape improvements be installed within 60 days of approval.
 It appears that this requirement has not been met by all commercial parking lot owners, which continues to be an area of concern for residents.